 5. Consulting with the appropriate person(s) of authority when uncertain about a situation involving a minor.

 Minors attending programs/activities which are sponsored or operated by NYU which are greater than one week in duration will receive appropriate NYU ID cards that clearly identify them as minors.
 In addition, prior to participating, minors must complete an electronic form to provide their mobile telephone numbers (if any) and emergency contact information.
-The provided mobile telephone numbers will be entered into NYU’s emergency notification system for the duration of the minor’s participation in the program/activity (so that they may receive emergency alerts sent out by the Department of Public Safety).
+The provided mobile telephone numbers will be entered into NYU’s emergency notification system for the duration of the minor’s participation in the program/activity (so that they may receive emergency alerts sent out by the Department of Campus Safety).

 All non-NYU program directors working with minors as part of a program/activity will receive a blue NYUID card by visiting the Card Center locations at 7 Washington Place in Manhattan or 2 Metro Tech in Brooklyn.
-Additionally, anyone participating in a program not sponsored by NYU being held in NYU facilities, including visitors to campus, program participants, and parents of program participants now has the ability to opt-in to NYU Alert to receive NYU Department of Public Safety alerts on their cell phones.
+Additionally, anyone participating in a program not sponsored by NYU being held in NYU facilities, including visitors to campus, program participants, and parents of program participants now has the ability to opt-in to NYU Alert to receive NYU Department of Campus Safety alerts on their cell phones.

 Enrollees will receive a notification when the opt-in expires along with instructions on how to re-enroll.
 If you or your child have an active NYU ID card, you have already been enrolled in NYU Alert.
 Standard text messaging rates apply.